janeliu-slac/ioc-common-generic_snmp/README.md

+# ioc-common-generic_snmp
+This is an EPICS IOC that is used at LCLS.
+This repo was automatically transferred to github from an internal filesystem repository via the scripts at https://github.com/pcdshub/afs_ioc_migration.

+The original filesystem location was /afs/slac.stanford.edu/g/cd/swe/git/repos/package/epics/ioc/common/generic_snmp.git.

+## Original readme files
+### README
 This is an attempt at writing a generic SNMP IOC.

 Do not modify this repository directly, unless you are improving the